secretzer0/review/Privacy_and_Data_Protection_Addendum.md

 ### Escalation Path

-For urgent privacy matters or escalations, individuals can contact our CEO directly at ceo@oversiteai.io.
-This direct escalation path ensures critical privacy issues receive immediate executive attention.
-We don't hide behind layers of bureaucracy or make privacy rights difficult to exercise.
+For urgent privacy-related matters or escalations, individuals may contact our Data Protection Team at privacy@oversiteai.io.
+This channel ensures timely review and appropriate handling of sensitive data protection issues.

+OverSiteAI is committed to upholding transparency and supporting the responsible exercise of privacy rights without unnecessary delay or complexity.

 ### Regulatory Communications